Rebecca Dayan: Career

 Dayan portrayed French actress Sarah Bernhardt in the 2020 Nikola Tesla biopic Tesla.
 In part, the film looks at Tesla's obsession with Bernhardt.
 Vulture said that writer-director Michael Almereyda shoots Dayan "as if she were her own paradoxically liberating-intoxicating, techno-natural Earth-machine force: At one point, we see her enter a room to a throbbing disco beat, a very contemporary-looking entourage trailing behind her, like she's bringing modernity itself with her".
 Variety called her "erotically frightful" in the role.

 In 2019, she was cast to portray Italian designer Elsa Peretti in the Ryan Murphy miniseries Halston.
 Originally she was going to audition for a part in the show which was ultimately removed in rewrites, but her manager thought she would be better as Elsa.
 The miniseries was filmed before and during the COVID-19 pandemic.
 In 2021, when it was released on Netflix, Dayan was working on a feature she had written and hoped to create.
 The same year, she starred in the tenth season of Murphy's American Horror Story, subtitled Double Feature.
 In 2022, she returned for the eleventh season, NYC.
 She also starred in an episode of the spin-off series American Horror Stories.

 Activism

-Dayan uses various mediums to raise awareness of maternal mortality in the United States, and women's health generally.
+Dayan uses various media to raise awareness of maternal mortality in the United States, and women's health generally.
 After watching the documentary The Business of Being Born she became concerned with the rising maternal mortality rates in the United States, the only case of this in the developed world.
 She has since produced the documentary Born Free on the subject and started the non-profit Mother Lover.